tig/mcec/README.md

 ## Commands

-MCE Controller works with *Commands*.
-Commands are text strings like `greenbutton`, `hibernate`, and `alttab`.
-Each command has a *Type*.
+MCE Controller works with **Commands**.
+Commands are text strings like `greenbutton`, `hibernate`, and `winkey`.
+Each command has a **Type**.
 When MCE Controller recieves a command it causes an action to happen on the PC it is running on.
 The action taken is dependent on the type of command and the parameters set for that command in the `MCEControl.commands` file.

 The following command types are supported by MCE Controller: